-Summer means it’s time to enjoy refreshing drinks on the patio or deck with family and friends.
-But you don’t need the alcohol to make them delicious!
-Mocktails are ingenious concoctions— sans the booze—and these mocktail recipes are so creative and delicious, you won’t miss it!
+Enjoy refreshing drinks on the patio or deck with Mom.
+But you don’t need alcohol to make them delicious!
+Mocktails are ingenious concoctions sans booze.
+These mocktail recipes are so creative and delicious, you won’t miss it!

 Here’s a selection of a few of our favorite mocktail recipes to get you started.
 Some even use fresh herbs and veggies straight from the garden for a “wow” factor that will impress your guests!